-0 From Bryant and O'Halla aron, Sec 8.5 WAT Hans-Wolfgang Loidl (Heriot-Watt Univ) F28HS Hardware-Software Interface Lec 5: Exceptional Control Flow 21/36 program.
+From Bryant and O'Hall aron, Sec 8.5 HERIOT WAIT Hans-Wolfgang LoidL (Heriot-Watt Univ) F28HS Hardware-Software Interface Lec 5: Exceptional Control Flow 21/36

-- A process can forcibly terminate another process by sending it a SIGKILL signal (number 9). - When a child process terminates or stops, the kernel sends a SIGCHLD signal (number 17) to the parent.
+- For example, if you type a ctrl-c (i.e. press the ctrl key and the c key at the same time) while a process is running in the foreground, then the kernel sends a SIGINT (number 2) to the foreground process. - A process can forcibly terminate another process by sending it a SIGKILL signal (number 9). - When a child process terminates or stops, the kernel sends a SIGCHLD signal (number 17) to the parent.